sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 This performs file-by-file three-way merges across the sides, building up a picture of code motion and associated changes (edits or deletions) or insertions that need to be migrated through the code motion.
-It then performs the migrations on the merge results for each file as single postprocessing step once the code motion is known globally.
+It then performs the migrations on the merge results for each file as a single postprocessing step once the code motion is known globally.

 Code motion that doesn't have associated changes or insertions does not feature in the postprocessing step - there is nothing to do.
 It is however tracked as it is important to the process of merging.